monellz/PASTA-fork/README.md

     * mode: specify tensor mode, e.g. (0, or 1, or 2) for third-order tensors
     * cuda_dev_id: -1, or 0, 1, ... -1: sequential code; 0, or other possible integer: GPU devide id.
 [Optinal, -1 by default]

-**_Tucker Decomposition_**
-1. COO-Tucker (CPU, GPU)

-    The code is in the `jpdc` branch, which is a complete different and imcompatible codebase in C++.

-    * Usage: ./build/examples/tucker --dev device [options] tsr R1 R2 ... dimorder1 dimorder2 ...
-    * device: CPU core ID or GPU ID, obtain with ./build/examples/detect_devices (Currently multicore CPU is not implemented)
-    * tsr: input sparse tensor
-    * R1, R2, ...: the shape of expected output core tensor
-    * dimorder1, dimorder2, ...: the order of the TTM chain operation
-    * Options:
-    * -o, --output: output the core tensor into a text file
-    * -d, --dense-format: print the result to screen in dense format, instead of sparse format
-    * -l, --limit: limit how much result to print to screen

 <br/>The algorithms and details are described in the following publications.